Centrix14/mat/doc/syntax.md

   + `:` -- This state is used to initialize the accumulator, initially there is 0, but using this state you can change 0 to another number.
 In general, if you want to change the value to, say, 5, you can simply use the `+5` or `:5` construct.
 However, i recommend that the second option be used for such purposes.
   + `r` -- This state is used to display the battery value on the screen.

+  **Important note.
+Commands are executed in the order in which they are written, hence the operations `+`, `-`, `*`, `/`, have not the same priority as in mathematics.**

+  For this reason, the construction `:2+2*2r` will display the value 8, because the commands will be executed in the sequence in which they are written.

 **Example**
 ```c
 :100/2*50+5-2r